A Way Abroad Logo

 • Your residence card is used to log in to any government portal and you will need it when you go to the doctor, to pay your taxes, and to get a work contract.

-• You have to declare your taxes individually, and most often than not, things can go wrong.
+• You have to declare your taxes individually, and more often than not, things can go wrong.
 Ask your employer to assist you with the forms (which of course are in Dutch or French).

 • Check the official website of the government for updated and official information.